Russell-Pollari/ontario-covid19/README.md

 $ python src/update_ontario_data.py
 ```

-## Download WHO country data and save as json
+## Download Canada data and save as json
 Fetch https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html and store in `data/raw/canda`.
 Scrape all html cosuments and saves in json format in `data/processed/province_updates.json`
 ```
 $ python src/update_canada_data.py
 ```

-## Download WHO country data and save as json
+## Download country data and save as json
-Fetch csv of country data from Our world in Data and store as json in `data/processed/WHO_country_data/json`
+Fetch csv of country data from Our world in Data and store as json in `data/processed/all_countries_data/json`
 ```
-$ python src/update_who_data.py
+$ python src/update_country_data.py
 ```

 ## Sync json data with mongodb